ENOCKact/Linear-regression/LRM.md

 ![](LRM_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->

 From the boxplot above, Automatic models that consume petrol and diesel have higher prices than hybrid.
-We do not have hybrid manual model.Hybrid semi-auto goes for higher prices compared to diesel and petrol.
+We do not have the hybrid manual model.
+Hybrid semi-auto goes for higher prices compared to diesel and petrol.

 ``` r